captainst/airbnb-data-analysis/README.md

 ## airbnb-data-analysis
 This repo contains the try-outs & implementations of the airbnb data analysis project, which is part of the Udacity Data Scientist Program.

+Bonus: I have published an article on Medium [here]( https://medium.com/@quchen.ch/data-analysis-on-airbnb-data-7e54e97f4476).
+Feel free to check it out !

 ## Table of contents

 - [Motivation](#motivation)